evacaribbean/Blog/README.md

 ```
 <br>

-Now the connection variables can be invoked (called upon) by the statements, with the forName-method and the getConnection-method.
+Now the connection variables can be invoked (called upon) by the statements, containing the forName-method and the getConnection-method.

 ``` javascript
         ...